 We have all benefited from the continual revitalization the School has seen since re-founding in 1961.
 Our campus master plan has been the positive catalyst for thoughtfully progressive development and growth at Brentwood.
-This has encompassed not only the blossoming of our physical plant but in lock-step has fostered and driven a broader development program addressing programming, professional development, enrichment of residential life, and staff support programs.
+This has encompassed not only the blossoming of our physical plant but, in lock-step, has fostered and driven a broader development program addressing programming, professional development, enrichment of boarding, and staff support programs.

-Resourcing of programs have included a focus on the lives of our students with the building of Crooks Hall, major house upgrades and a new Hope House, an eye to the arts programs with both the T. Gil Bunch Centre for the Performing Arts and the Centre for Arts and Humanities building and most recently our athletics with the Foote Athletic Centre.
-Our drive now is to elevate and broaden our academic programs and our teaching impact – as we have done with the other new facilities we have built.
+Resourcing of programs has included a focus on the lives of our students with the building of Crooks Hall, major house upgrades and a new Hope House, an eye to the arts programs with both the T. Gil Bunch Centre for the Performing Arts and the Centre for Arts & Humanities building, and—most recently—our athletics with the Foote Athletic Centre.
+Our drive now is to elevate and broaden our academic programs and our teaching impact—as we have done with the other new facilities we have built.

 Leading education is driving towards a student-centered approach to teaching and learning, where the main role of the teacher is as facilitator of learning, not at the center of